neolution-ch/Neolution.DotNet.Console/README.md

 # Getting Started

-To help you kickstart your console application, we've provided sample applications for reference:

-1. [Sample Application](/Neolution.DotNet.Console.Sample/Program.cs): This demonstrates the basic usage of this package.
+To help you kickstart your console application, we've provided a a [sample application](/Neolution.DotNet.Console.SampleAsync/Program.cs) that should demonstrate the basic usage of this package.

-2. [Async Sample Application](/Neolution.DotNet.Console.SampleAsync/Program.cs): Here's an async variant to illustrate how you can incorporate async programming into your application.

 # Guides